madetech/blog/posts/introduction_to_agile_scrum.md

 We're getting to the point where we would consider ourselves experienced practitioners of agile, so in this post, we'll share some of our learnings and provide an introduction to Agile and explain how we are using Scrum to deliver software at Made.

 ###History of Agile
 Agile started to gain traction in early 90's as a reaction to the widespread failure of many large software projects.
 Back then, the software development process tended to be slow and documentation heavy.
-The first few months of a project would be spent detailing everything within a specification document that was often several hundred pages in length.
-Nobody ever read these documents, but when requirements invariably changed, people ended up in dispute and claims of scope and cost adjustments ensueed.
-People realised there must be a better and baby Agile was born.
+The first few months of a project would be spent detailing everything within a specification document, which would often end up being several hundred pages in length.
+Nobody ever read these documents, but when requirements changed, people ended up in dispute and claims of scope and cost adjustments ensueed.
+People realised there must be a better and Agile was born.

 ###What is Agile?
 At its core, Agile is a set of principles that can be used to guide the delivery of a software project.
-It encourages ongoing collaboration and advocates software being delivery incrementally from the start, instead of trying to deliver it all in one lump at the end.
+It encourages communication, collaboration and working software over documentation and plans that cannot change.

 ###The Agile Manifesto
 The bible has the ten commandments.
-Ghandi has the XX.
-Agile practicioners follow The Agile Manifesto:
+Scientologists has Dianetics and the auditors code.
+Agile practitioners follow **The Agile Manifesto**:

 1. **Individuals and interactions** over processes and tools
 2. **Working software** over comprehensive documentation
 3. **Customer collaboration** over contract negotiation
 4. **Responding to change** over following a plan

-The Manifesto is embraced by all good Agile teams and although they will value the right hand side (the text that is not in bold), they will always look to favour the left hand side (text in bold).
+The Manifesto is embraced by all good Agile teams.
+They value the items on the right hand side (the text that is not in bold), but favour the left hand side (text in bold).
 You'll often hear Agilists citing items from the Manifesto as a rationale behind a decision or approach.

 In addition to the manifesto, Agile practitioners also follow a more granular set of principles, which guide the day-to-day running of a an agile project: